 Learn more about the various technologies used in Toyota's fuel cell vehicles

-This device generates electricity through a chemical reaction between hydrogen and oxygen.
-Hydrogen and ambient air are respectively supplied to the anode (negative) and the cathode (positive) of the fuel cell to generate electricity.
+Fuel cells generate electricity through a chemical reaction between hydrogen and oxygen.
+Hydrogen and ambient air are respectively supplied to the anode (negative electrode) and the cathode (positive electrode) of fuel cells to generate electricity.

-A fuel cell unit consists of a stack of cells called an MEA (Membrane Electrode Assembly) sandwiched between separators.
-The MEA is a polymer electrolyte membrane with catalyst layers applied.
-Since one cell can only yield less than 1 volt, several hundred cells are connected in series to increase the voltage.
-This combined body of cells is called a fuel cell stack (FC stack).
-This FC stack is commonly referred to as a fuel cell unit.
+Fuel cells consist of MEAs (membrane electrode assemblies) sandwiched between separators.
+An MEA is a solid polymer electrolyte membrane with catalyst layers applied.
+Since one cell can only yield less than one volt, several hundred cells are connected in a series to increase the voltage.
+This combined body of cells is called a fuel cell stack.

-Mechanism of electricity generation from hydrogen and oxygen in a fuel cell
+How electricity is generated from hydrogen and oxygen in a fuel cell

 1. Hydrogen is supplied to the anode side.

-2. Hydrogen molecules activated by the anode catalyst release electrons.
+2. Hydrogen molecules activated by the anode catalyst release their electrons.

-3. The electrons released from hydrogen travel from the anode to the cathode, creating an electrical current.
+3. The released electrons travel from the anode to the cathode, creating an electrical current.

-4. Hydrogen molecules that released electrons become hydrogen ions and move through the polymer electrolyte membrane to the cathode side.
+4. The hydrogen molecules that release electrons become hydrogen ions and move through the polymer electrolyte membrane to the cathode side.

-5. Hydrogen ions bond with airborne oxygen and electrons on the cathode catalyst to form water.
+5. The hydrogen ions bond with airborne oxygen and electrons on the cathode catalyst to form water.

-An AC synchronous motor developed by Toyota is used in the TOYOTA FCHV-adv.
-This motor functions as a generator under deceleration to regenerate energy.
+A Toyota-developed AC synchronous motor/generator is used in the Mirai.
+It functions as a generator under deceleration to regenerate energy.

-The power control unit in the TOYOTA FCHV-adv consists of an inverter that converts DC into AC to power the motor and a DC/DC converter that draws current from and recharges the secondary battery, among other systems.
-It exercises precision control over fuel cell power output and secondary battery discharge and recharge under all driving conditions.
+The power control unit in the Mirai consists of an inverter that converts DC into AC to power the motor and a DC/DC converter that draws current from and recharges the drive battery, among other systems.
+It exercises precise control over fuel cell power output and drive battery discharging and recharging under all driving conditions.